SongtaoZhang451/Monroe-County-Rochester-Crash-Analysis-and-Report/README.md

 Because this was a collaborative team project, the repository distinguishes individual analytical work from the overall findings produced by the full group.

+## Key Findings

+* **Crash frequency and crash severity followed different time patterns.** Total crashes peaked around the afternoon commuting period, particularly near 5:00 p.m., with a smaller morning peak around 7:00–8:00 a.m.
+However, crashes occurring late at night and in the early morning were more likely to result in a fatal or serious injury.

+* **Vulnerable road users faced substantially greater injury severity.** The logistic regression analysis found that crashes involving pedestrians or bicyclists had approximately **11.23 times the odds** of resulting in a fatal or serious injury compared with crashes involving non-vulnerable road users, after accounting for roadway jurisdiction.

+* **Jurisdiction was statistically associated with crash severity, but the practical effect was generally small.** Differences were observed across City/Village, County, State, Town, Thruway, and State Park roads.
+However, most differences in fatal and serious injury rates were modest, and some jurisdiction groups contained relatively few observations.

+* **High-risk roadway corridors were identified using fatal and serious injuries per kilometer.** The corridor analysis distinguished intersections, near-intersection areas, and non-intersection road segments.
+Shorter corridors generally had higher median FSI counts, with the relationship between corridor length and severity changing at approximately **0.95 kilometers**.

+* **Apparent crash factors differed across road-user groups.** Inattention, Failure to Yield, and Unsafe Speed were among the most common recorded factors.
+Inattention was more strongly represented in pedestrian crashes, while Failure to Yield was more strongly associated with bicyclist crashes.

+* **Most road-improvement projects did not show statistically significant changes in fatal and serious injuries.** The East Avenue road diet was associated with a statistically significant reduction in total crashes, but not in FSI outcomes.
+The Elmwood Avenue road diet, Lake Avenue resurfacing project, and Dewey–Driving Park intersection realignment did not show statistically significant changes under the simple before-and-after analysis.

+* **The findings should be interpreted as preliminary associations rather than causal effects.** The analysis did not include traffic-volume data, and some project comparisons may have been affected by changes in travel behavior during the COVID-19 pandemic.

 ## Group 1 Memebers

 * Fernando Lopez